christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

   MockBuzzer mock_buzzer_;
 ```

-First let’s see how we can set expectations on the `MakeBuzz()` method, which
+First let’s see how we can set expectations on the `MakeBuzz()` target, which
 returns a `unique_ptr<Buzz>`.

 As usual, if you set an expectation without an action (i.e. the `.WillOnce()` or
 `.WillRepeatedly()` clause), when that expectation fires, the default action for
-that method will be taken.
+that target will be taken.
 Since `unique_ptr<>` has a default constructor that
 returns a null `unique_ptr`, that’s what you’ll get if you don’t specify an
 action: